Southwest Airlines Infant Policy

 • Phone numbers (including area code)

-1. Unaccompanied minor fee Southwest Airlines - When booking a flight for an unaccompanied minor, you will be required to pay the Southwest Airlines fee for unaccompanied minor.
+1. Southwest Airlines Unaccompanied minor fee - When booking a flight for an unaccompanied minor, you will be required to pay the fee for the minor.

 How To Prepare An Unaccompanied Minor For Travelling?